top of page

 Chatham Habitat for Humanity is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.

-Currently Hiring: Construction Site Supervisor
+Hiring: Construction Site Supervisor

-Help build lives and community by working with a dedicated and mission-driven Chatham Habitat for Humanity to enable low-income families to achieve their dream of homeownership.
+Help build lives and community by working with a dedicated and mission-driven team at Chatham Habitat for Humanity to enable low-income families to achieve their dream of homeownership.
 Chatham Habitat for Humanity is located in Pittsboro, North Carolina and serves Chatham County.
 We build and sell homes with affordable mortgages to low-income families.

 The Construction Site Supervisor is responsible for overseeing the day-to-day construction activity on specific job sites, while working with other staff, volunteers, and future homebuyers to build energy-efficient, affordable, quality houses.